 Sometimes our cats follow us because they are curious to see what we’re doing.
 Other times they’re expecting a meal.
 All in all our cats generally just like to be in the same room as us.

 If you work a regular forty-hour per week schedule, you may not be home as often as your cat would prefer.
 Following you from room to room is a sign that they value their time with you and look forward to your arrival every day.

 However, sometimes this is a sign of separation anxiety.
 Finding your cat meowing when you’re in separate rooms or if you’ve just returned from a long trip could be a sign of this.

 and noticed them sticking to your side, you may want to talk to your vet about ways to help them with their anxiety.
 This will help you both find peace.

 There is nothing more telling of your cat’s current mood than their tail.
 Depending on where they place it and how they move it will give you a peek into what they’re thinking in any given moment.

 Have you ever seen your cat’s tail gyrate when you enter a room?
 This is a sign of excitement and love, they know something good is coming.
 They’re just so happy to see you.

-Have you ever been snuggling with your cat and they’ve began to lick or pick at your hair with their teeth?
+Have you ever been snuggling with your cat and they’ve begun to lick or pick at your hair with their teeth?
 This is another way that parent cats show affection to their kittens – through cleaning and marking.